ibecav/CGPfunctions/README.md

   - `Plot2WayANOVA` which as the name implies conducts a 2 way ANOVA and plots the results using `ggplot2`
+  - `PlotXTabs` which as the name implies plots cross tabulated variables using `ggplot2`
   - `neweta` which is a helper function that appends the results of a Type II eta squared calculation onto a classic ANOVA table
   - `Mode` which finds the modal value in a vector of data